The Lord’s Supper – The Meal of the New Covenant

 We should celebrate Communion in remembrance of Jesus (in Greek “anamnesis”).
 That means we should remind ourselves of what Jesus has accomplished for us, i.e. we should let the events come to life again.
-We are to remember what Jesus accomplished for us on the cross and we can, in a sense, look to him in a similar way that the Israelites looked to the serpent of metal that Moses had fastened high on a pole; for by it they remained alive after being bitten by serpents because of their sins (Num 21:7–9).
+We are to remember what Jesus accomplished for us on the cross and we can, in a sense, look to him in a similar way that the Israelites looked to the snake of metal that Moses had fastened high on a pole; for by it they remained alive after being bitten by snakes because of their sins (Num 21:7–9).
 Jesus also had to be lifted up like that snake in the wilderness (Jn 3:14).

 The bread is Jesus’ body.
 The wine is Jesus’ blood.
 They are not just symbols.
 They do not change naturally, but spiritually bread and wine are the body and the blood of Jesus.